Article 1. Manuscript Processing, Peer Review and Editorial Tasks (General Overview)

-When a submitted manuscript meets primary criteria then two or more reviewer preferably of similar background but not always is assigned by editor for a manuscript towards double blind Peer Review.
-Depending on review comments and suggestions, usually acceptance of an article for further processing with minor corrections but where necessary, major revision (based on review comments) and re-submission of an article by author (s), which is suggested and followed by editor (s) of journal (s) specified for a manuscript.
+- When a submitted manuscript meets primary criteria then two or more reviewer preferably of similar background but not always is assigned by editor for a manuscript towards double blind Peer Review.
+At any stage all manuscript checked for similarity and plagiarism by iThenticate and report communicated with corresponding author for action.
+However, depending on review comments and suggestions, usually acceptance of an article for further processing with minor corrections but where necessary, major revision (based on review comments) and re-submission of an article by author (s), which is suggested and followed by editor (s) of journal (s) specified for a manuscript.
 The identity of reviewer usually remain closed, but the author could suggest reviewer if required; for this case editor makes final decision.
 However, depending on reviewer comments and editor decision an article status is communicated with author whether as accepted or accepted with minor revision or accepted after major correction and re-submission or rejected with comprehensive comments, shortcomings and suggestions for improvements.
 Reviewer copy of an article is communicated with author accordingly.
 Primary acceptance of an article is communicated as soon as possible with fee requirements.

-After acceptance, proof editing for grammar, scientific integrity, punctuation, scientific formatting and preparation of web publishing template towards galley proof.
-But even if an article is accepted for publication, it could undergo further rectification as and where necessary by expert editor and subsequent decision is communicated with author.
+- After acceptance, proof editing for grammar, scientific integrity, punctuation, scientific formatting and preparation of web publishing template towards galley proof.
+But even if an article is accepted for publication, it could undergo further rectification as and where necessary by expert editor and subsequent decision is communicated with author, for example if any dispute occurs or substantial plagiarism detected in a manuscript .
 However, usually the corresponding author receive an article copy for proof reading as ''Galley Proof'' by email attachment and suppose to send feed back (if any).
 When author is satisfied and agree with an article content, then we request for authorization (copyright transfer) to publish an article in our website (s).
 The author and or co-author is requested to send back signed and scanned 'Copyright Transfer Agreement', which is usually send to corresponding author.
 An article is published as online version in the website.

 Article 2.
 Originality, Plagiarism and Academic Misconducts

-Articles are checked professionally by CrossRef or PlagScan for plagiarism detection and reporting.
+- Articles are checked professionally by CrossRef via iThenticate for plagiarism detection and reporting.

 Article 3.
 Duplicate and Multiple Submission